Rumiano Cheese Company is the oldest family-owned cheese company in California.

 Brothers Richard, Fred and John Rumiano emigrated to the United States from Italy at the turn of the century.
 After years of working in the Amador County mines, the brothers pooled their resources and in 1919 purchased a small dairy in Willows, CA. Within a few years, the dairy had grown enough so that the Rumiano brothers could experiment with butter and cheese production.
 By the mid-1930s, the enterprise had developed into the largest cheese company in California with eight factories.
-With the advent of major national and state highway systems, and mechanized cheese making, large commondity processing facilities supplanted local cheese factories.
-Eventually the Rumiano family sold all but two of its facilities.
+With the advent of major national and state highway systems and mechanized cheese making, large commodity processing facilities supplanted local cheese factories.
+Eventually, the Rumiano family sold all but two of its facilities.

 Rumiano’s Willow Maid Dry Jack – The First to Market

-The Rumiano Brothers were known for their high quality products and for their development of Dry Jack cheese.
+The Rumiano Brothers were known for their high-quality products and for their development of Dry Jack cheese.
 Dry Jack was originally sold “fresh” to Italian businesses and distributors in the San Francisco region, where the cheese would be aged in the cool cellars below the merchant’s shops.
 The Rumiano Brothers changed this process by aging the cheese in their own hand-dug cellars.
 This allowed them to take the fully matured product to market.
 Demand and sales rapidly increased.
 Because they were the first to offer this aged Dry Jack, the Rumiano Brothers are considered the original developers of Dry Monterey Jack Cheese.

 1980 – A New Era

 In 1980, brothers and third-generation family members Baird and John Rumiano, president and vice president, respectively, purchased the company and shifted its emphasis towards foodservice distribution.
 Some of the company’s current major clients include U.S. Foodservice and Sysco.